top of page

 ELROY WEBSTER COOPERATIVE STUDIES PROGRAM APPLICATION GUIDELINES

-The Elroy Webster Cooperative Studies (EWCS) program provides a scholarship and honorary award to graduate students interested in the study of agricultural cooperatives.
+The Elroy Webster Cooperative Studies (EWCS) program provides a scholarship and honorary award to graduate students and law students interested in the study of agricultural cooperatives.

 ELIGIBILITY AND CRITERIA

-• Graduate student or law school student enrolled in an advanced degree program (Masters or Doctorate).
+• Graduate student or law school student based in the USA and enrolled in an advanced degree program (Masters or Doctorate).

-• The program must be an accredited academic program in the US.
+• The program must be an accredited academic program.

 • Any field of study with an interest in agricultural cooperatives.
 If the field of study is not directly related to agricultural cooperatives, please demonstrate how this field of study would relate to or benefit the agricultural cooperative industry.